Interplay between topology and interactions in superconducting chains

 \section{Abstract}

 Most studies of non-trivial topological systems are carried out in non-interacting models that admit an exact solution.
-This raises the question, to which extent the consideration of electronic correlations, present in real systems, modify these results.
+This raises the question, to which extent the consideration of electronic correlations and disorder, present in real systems, modify these results.
 Exact solutions of correlated electronic systems with non-trivial topological properties, although fundamental are scarce.
 Among the non-interacting soluble models, we single out the Kitaev p-wave superconducting chain.
-It plays a crucial role in clarifying the appearance of emergent quasi-particles, the Majorana modes, associated with non- trivial topological properties.
-Given the relevance of this model, it would be extremely useful if it can be extended to include correlations and still remain solvable.
+It plays a crucial role in clarifying the appearance of emergent quasi-particles, the Majorana modes, associated with non-trivial topological properties.
+Given the relevance of this model, it would be extremely useful if it could be extended to include correlations and still remain solvable.
 In this work we investigate a superconducting Kitaev chain that interacts through a Falicov-Kimball Hamiltonian with a background of localized electrons.
-For some relevant values of the parameters of this extended model solutions can be obtained, which allows for a detailed study of the interplay between electronic correlations and non- trivial topological behavior.
-Besides, the random occupation of the chain by the local moments brings the new interesting effects associated with disorder.
+For some relevant values of the parameters, this model can be solved exactly by mapping into a non-interacting one.
+This allows for a detailed study of the interplay between electronic correlations and non- trivial topological behavior.
+Besides, the random occupation of the chain by the local moments brings new interesting effects associated with disorder.